mikemiler/secure-login-collector/readme.txt

 - No external API calls (except Pro license validation)
 - All processing happens on your server
 - Regular security updates

-Found a security issue?
-Please responsibly disclose to [security@your-domain.com]

-== Pro Version Pricing ==

-The Pro version is available as an annual subscription that includes:
-- All Pro features mentioned above
-- Unlimited client submissions
-- Unlimited team members
-- Priority support
-- Regular security updates
-- No per-credential fees

-Visit [your-website.com/pricing] for current pricing and to purchase.